GPUOpen-LibrariesAndSDKs/AMF/amf/doc/AMF_Video_Encode_AV1_API.md

 `0,0`

 **Description:**
-Frame width/Height in pixels, maximum value is hardware-specific, should be queried through `AMFCaps`
+Frame width/Height in pixels, maximum value is hardware-specific, should be queried through `AMFCaps`.

 ---